CASE STUDY: MUSEUM OF FREEMASONRY AWARENESS CAMPAIGN 2019

 CAMPAIGN

-Once the final artwork was returned and we finalised the copy, I got in contact with Global to plan a double-burst city-wide London Underground and London Bus campaign.
+Once we finalised the creative, I planed a double-burst city-wide London Underground and London Bus campaign with Global.
 Being based in Covent Garden we targeted that station and Holborn in particular, as well as along the connecting Tube lines (Piccadilly and Central).
-We also targeted key sites on London’s museum trail near the V&A, British Museum, Imperial War Museum, etc. We had 4 sheet, 6 sheet and 12 sheet, as well as illuminated and escalator panels.
+We also targeted key sites on London’s museum trail near the V&A, British Museum, Imperial War Museum, etc. We had 4-sheet, 6-sheet and 12-sheet, as well as illuminated and escalator panels.
+This OOH reached the 25-55 culturally aware and curious segments we wanted to attract.

 ATL activity included articles for freemason publications such as FMT, the official magazine for United Grand Lodge of England.
 With the long-standing stigma of being ‘secretive’ there was a lot of positive audience and stakeholder engagement following the roll-out of the campaign.
-The members felt a renewed pride in seeing their history being so publicly prominent.
+The 200,000 members in England ands Wales felt a renewed pride in seeing their history being so publicly prominent.

 The London Bus mega rear adverts were a novel idea to take our brand personality into the real world.
-‘Unexpected’ was a word used in the final MHM report and I figured nothing would be more unexpected than a two-storey high advert for the freemasons on a London bus.
+‘Unexpected’ was a key concept in our diagnosis stage and nothing would be more unexpected than this.

-In addition to the out-of-home advertising we produced a sophisticated pamphlet.
+In addition to the OOH advertising we produced a sophisticated pamphlet.
 A smart folded concept played on the idea of revealing, again something hardwired into the overall brand creative.
-The matt finish added a luxurious feel.
-I had Impact drop 20,000 of these all around London’s cultural hubs when the first burst of the Tube posters went live.
+We dropped 20,000 of these all around London’s cultural hubs aligning with the first burst of the OOH.

-To target the local tourism market I worked with London Planner.
-We maintained a solid placement in their magazines and on their website while also taking a square on their city map.
-This map was found in all Visit London sites and in most local hotels.
-Along with an issue of the London Planner magazine, the map was handed out in Covent Garden during high season.
-There was an estimated reach of over 1.5 million.
+The local tourism market is vital for visitor attractions.
+I worked with London Planner to maintain a solid placement in their magazines and on their website while also taking a square on their city map.
+This map was placed in all Visit London sites and local hotels.
+Along with an issue of the magazine, the map was handed out in Covent Garden during high season.
+It had an estimated reach of over 1.5 million.

-When a potential visitor was checking their Facebook or Instagram while on a train in London, they’d see an ad in their live feed, then on the Tube platform, and when they left the station on a bus driving past before finally seeing the same message outside the building itself.
+When a potential visitor was checking their phone while on a train in London, they’d see an ad in their live feed, then on the Tube platform, and when they left the station on a bus driving past before finally seeing the same message outside the building itself.

 RESULT